Housing Needs and Production Strategies

 Technical Assistance to Local Governments

 House Bill 2003 provides $1 million to DLCD to provide technical assistance to cities working to complete their required housing needs analysis and production strategies.
 These funds will be made available to local governments in 2020-2021.
-For more information, please contact DLCD.
+Please visit the Grant Opportunities page for more information.

 House Bill 2003 requires cities with a population greater than 10,000 to prepare and adopt a housing production strategy within one year of each city's Housing Needs Analysis (HNA) update deadline.
 The strategy must be created in accordance with rules adopted by DLCD.
 A housing production strategy must include a list of specific actions that the city shall undertake to promote development within the city to address housing needs identified in their HNA.
-DLCD will begin the rulemaking process in November 2019.
+Administrative rules for housing production strategies are currently in development.

 For more information on DLCD's housing-related rulemaking activities, go to